mattbriggs/tech-doc-generator/gentemplates/comparison1.0.0.md

 # {{Title}}

-[add your introductory paragraph]
+[Add your introductory paragraph]

-# Heading
-This is the boilerplate.
+[Add your paragraph summarizing what becomes before or after.]

-<-- Type the instructions in markdown down authoring the element.Start this article with an introductory paragraph.
+<-- A summary gives a concise overview of the document, section, introduction or reviewing the main points in your own words.Start this article with an introductory paragraph.
 The goal is to help
 customers quickly determine whether the article is relevant.

 Here are the details: